Documentation

 • Check any bookmarks that contain hyphens, en dashes, or em dashes.
 There may be nonbreaking characters following them that will appear as double dashes when viewed on a PC.
 Replace by backspacing from the word that follows it or retyping the hyphen, en dash, or em dash.

-Set the PDF to 100% in single page view (not scrolling).
+Set the PDF to “Zoom to Page Level” in single page view (not scrolling).

-To link your table of contents, add hyperlinks to each entry:
+To link the table of contents, add hyperlinks to each entry:

-• Open up the Edit PDF menu in the panel on the far right of your PDF.
-(If you do not see the menu, click on the gray bar with a right pointing arrow.
-If the Edit PDF menu is not in your right panel, click on Edit > Manage Tools and click Add on Edit PDF.)
+• Open the Edit PDF menu in the panel on the far right of the PDF.
+(If the menu is not visible, click on the gray bar with a right pointing arrow.
+If the Edit PDF menu is not in the right panel, click on Edit > Manage Tools and click Add on Edit PDF.)

-• At the top of your screen, click on the Link button and choose Add/Edit Web or Document Link.
+• At the top of the screen, click on the Link button and choose Add/Edit Web or Document Link.

 • Click on the PDF near the entry to be linked and drag the cursor so that the entire paragraph, including the page number, is within the box.